-Countrywide Renewable Hydrogen (CRH) is an Australian company with a focus on originating renewable hydrogen production opportunities at home and abroad.
+Countrywide Hydrogen (CH) is a wholly-owned subsidiary of ASX-listed ReNu Energy Limited, an Australian company with a focus on originating renewable hydrogen production opportunities at home and abroad.

 A paper released by Australia’s Chief Scientist, Dr Alan Finkel, identified the opportunity renewable hydrogen offers to the nation particularly to export energy to the burgeoning north Asian markets of Japan and Korea.
 With state and Federal Government support for the establishment of renewable hydrogen industries, CRE focused on Tasmania as a location for a project because of the state’s abundance of hydroelectricity and wind power, deep water port options, favourable energy prices and an agile government willing to collaborate on a project.

-With a pipeline of project opportunities in Australia and offshore, the company undertook to list on the Australian Securities Exchange (ASX) by mid 2021 and to that end established Countrywide Renewable Hydrogen Limited.
-Each project under the CRH banner is held within its own special purpose vehicle (SPV).
+With a pipeline of project opportunities in Australia and offshore, each project under the CH banner is held within its own special purpose vehicle (SPV).

-The company advocates the future for renewable hydrogen is significant believing the transition from diesel and other carbon fuels will accelerate as the production and supply of the gas becomes more prolific and cost-effective.
+The company advocates the future for renewable hydrogen is significant believing the transition from diesel and other carbon fuels will accelerate as the production and supply of hydrogen becomes more prolific and cost-effective.